Back to top

 Great Music Teachers Make a Difference

 The breadth and depth of our music faculty is unparalleled.
-Nearly 200 in number, Music Institute of Chicago music teachers are experienced, dedicated educators and performers who hold degrees from the world’s finest music schools.
+With more than 125 faculty, Music Institute of Chicago music teachers are experienced, dedicated educators and performers who hold degrees from the world’s finest music schools.
 The Music Institute faculty is among the best-trained and most experienced in the Chicago area.

 View MIC Faculty